lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 Once your abstract has been successfully submitted, you will receive a confirmation email acknowledging the receipt.

 Please, stay tuned about new announcements and information in the website and in our twitter account [@lherzolite2024](https://twitter.com/lherzolite2024).
 Please note that the deadline for abstract submissions is [TO_SET].
 Late submissions will not be accepted.
+For further details, please reach out to the organizing committee at [lherzolite2024@gmail.com](mailto:lherzolite2024@gmail.com)